louiscouston/louiscouston.github.io/_pages/mimop.md

 I moved from the British Antarctic Survey to the Université de Lyon on Setpember 1st 2020.

 ## Background

+Most of the ice of our planet calls Antarctica home.
+But it is a fragile place.
+As temperatures rise both in the atmosphere and the oceans, grounded ice and floating ice on and around the Antarctic continent is melting increasingly rapidly.
+Snow falls is not picking up the pace such that there is a net transfer of mass from solid ice to melt water in the southern ocean.

 <center><img src="/images/Antarctica_in_3D_credit_esa_lowres.png" alt="drawing" width="400"/></center>